emmajanedrews/base-template/_posts/2017-12-22-what-is-a-buyers-agent.md

 **So the MLS is only one source that you use to find properties for clients?**<br><br>Absolutely.
 Sometimes I’ll send out mailers and follow it up with a call.
 Sometimes the property for our clients isn’t always on the market at the time.
 That allows me to block a whole morning to find properties and preview them.

 **What’s your favorite part of your job?**<br><br>As a buyer’s agent, my favorite part of my job is the fact that I do get to know my clients in a really intimate way.
 I spend a lot of time with them and their families, I get to know personal things about them, and after the transaction, we don’t really fall off.
 I love checking in with them.
 They send me photos of remodels, updates, babies, and more.
 It’s just really rewarding.
-I don’t take it lightly that buying a home is most money you’re ever going to spend.
+I don’t take it lightly that buying a home is probably the most money you’re ever going to spend.

 {% include pullquote.html %}